-Improved methods are needed for sampling and analysis of per- and polyfluoroalkyl substances (PFAS) at Department of Defense (DoD) sites to facilitate more accurate and precise assessments of the extent of PFAS contamination.
-While grab-sampling is an option for characterizing contaminated sites, this process is labor-intensive, cost-prohibitive, and difficult to manage effectively.
-Passive sampling methods have the potential to provide time-weighted average (TWA) concentrations of contaminants in aquatic systems.
+Improved methods are needed for sampling and analysis of per- and polyfluoroalkyl substances (PFAS) at Department of Defense (DoD) sites to facilitate more accurate and precise assessments of the extent of PFAS impact.
+While grab-sampling is an option for characterizing impacted sites, this process is labor-intensive, cost-prohibitive, and difficult to manage effectively.
+Passive sampling methods have the potential to provide time-weighted average (TWA) concentrations of chemicals of concern in aquatic systems.
 One such method, based on the diffusive gradients in thin-films (DGT) technique, functions independently of hydrodynamic conditions at a site, as analyte mass transport into the DGT passive sampling device (PSD) is controlled solely by molecular diffusion.
 The objective of this research project is to develop and validate a DGT-PSD capable of accurately quantifying (± 20%) TWA concentrations of 24 target PFAS in water.

 The project consists of three hypothesis-driven and laboratory-based research tasks, crafted to develop and validate a DGT-PSD for the twenty-four target PFAS in waters of varying temperature, pH, conductivity, and dissolved organic carbon.
 Semi-quantitative PFAS analyses will be completed at the Arkansas Statewide Mass Spectrometry facility and aim to ensure experiments are successfully executed prior to definitive quantitative PFAS analyses at a DoD-accredited laboratory.